AbbyFraenkel/knowledge-extraction/documentation/workflow-guides/paper-analysis-workflow.md

    - The different meanings assigned to the same symbol
    - A proposed resolution strategy
    ```

+   Conflict types to identify:

+   - **Same-paper conflicts**: Same symbol used with different meanings within one paper
+   - **Cross-paper conflicts**: Symbol conflicts with previously extracted symbols
+   - **Convention conflicts**: Symbol deviates from standard conventions in the field
+   - **Implementation conflicts**: Symbol clashes with programming language keywords or reserved names

+   For each conflict, create proper documentation in both the Symbol Registry and Cypher files.

 6. **Select Specific Focus**:
    ```